 Which brings us to this great kit from Alternate Images Productions displaying the Gill Man holding his apparently deceased mate in his arms, throwing a “if

-The cast is clean though it did require a bit of clean up but nothing too objectionable.
-Perhaps the hardest part was placing the Gillman's mate in his arms since
+The cast is pretty clean though it did require a bit of clean up but nothing too objectionable.
+Perhaps the hardest part was placing the Gillman's mate in his arms

 The base is very nice and I added a few things such as ground foam to suggest moss on the fallen log, some plastic aquarium plants to break up the monotony of just having cast

 ferns along with a few mouse bones here and there.
 Because I didn't have a perfect union with the feet of the creatures in the water, I disguised the gap with some Liquitex Modeling Paste (similar to toothpaste in color & consistency) to act as water splashing.

 AIP has very nice photos of their completed kits on Facebook and “The Gillman And His Mate” was no exception.
 I was struggling a bit with how I should

 paint this bad boy but after I saw the production photos, my mind was made up for me, the result of which you see before you.

 I trial fitted everything, trimming away excess resin as needed.
 I mounted the arm pins with a lot of slop so I could manipulate the pre-painted limbs to provide a better union with their respective contact points.
 I prefer five minute

 epoxy in most of my work since I get a little time to position each piece where it should be and I don't mind the two or three minutes it takes to set.

 the assembly sequence is crucial since a number of parts overlap the other.
 I started by pinning but NOT gluing the Gillman to the base.
 Next, place his mate on his hip and position his left hand to his wrist and insert the mate's feet into the special depressions